marxanweb/general/documentation/docs_user.md

 ### Uploading spatial data to Mapbox
 This is necessary because..
 What happens if you try something when it hasnt finished uploading.

+## Reports and outputs
+Future versions will have a downloadable pdf etc.
+GIS users can directly connect to the database of a local installation of Marxan Web and produce their own maps using their own data layers.
+For more information see the [Developer Documentation](https://andrewcottam.github.io/marxan-web/documentation/docs_dev.html).

 ## Help
 ### Server details
 ### Help item